gagoar/SrBuj/README.md

   - `data-respond-as`: We can alter the respond behavior without careing the method used on the request. values: `GET`/`POST`/`PUT`/`PATCH`/`DELETE`

-  - `data-push`: if there is a href or action in the element, replace the urlt p.
+  - `data-push`: if there is a href or action in the element, replace the url.(default: false)

 You can use it with any html element available. (links forms tables divs...Anything).